StateScribe: Towards Accessible Change Awareness Across Real-World Revisits: User Study

 For each scenario in the \textit{main task session}, participants first explored the environment and then revisited it.
 During each visit, researchers introduced \textit{within-visit changes} by moving objects in real time to simulate common dynamics in shared or public spaces (e.g., placing or removing items; Table~\ref{tab:visit_setup}).
 Examples included placing a bottle on a shared table, taking items in the grocery store, or removing outdoor obstacles by workers (Table~\ref{tab:visit_setup}).
 Between visits, the researcher introduced \textit{cross-visit changes} to simulate longer-term rearrangements (\textit{e.g.,} days or weeks).
 These included moving chairs in the shared office, price changes in the grocery store, and removing signage in the outdoor walkway.
 These changes approximated everyday dynamics within the time constraint of a two-hour study.
 In total, the shared office and grocery store scenarios each included 13 changes (8 within-visit, 5 cross-visit), while the outdoor scenario included 12 changes (8 within-visit, 4 cross-visit).

-During the study, participants independently explored the indoor environments (\textit{e.g.,} a shared office and grocery store).
-In the outdoor scenario, a researcher accompanied participants for safety, while the participants retained full control over their exploration.
-In total, we collected 18 visit records for the shared office (117 tasks = 9 participants × 13 changes), 16 for the grocery store (104 tasks = 8 participants × 13 changes; P9 excluded due to corrupted data), and 8 for the outdoor courtyard (48 tasks = 4 participants × 12 changes), as only four participants completed the outdoor condition due to extreme weather.
+Participants independently explored the indoor environments, including a shared office and a grocery store.
+In the outdoor scenario, a researcher accompanied participants for safety but did not interfere with their exploration.
+In total, we collected 18 visit records for the shared office (117 tasks = 9 participants × 13 changes), 16 for the grocery store (104 tasks = 8 participants × 13 changes; P9 excluded due to corrupted data), and 8 for the outdoor courtyard (48 tasks = 4 participants × 12 changes), as only four participants completed the outdoor condition due to varying weather conditions.
 In total, this yielded 269 tasks.

-During the visit, participants were asked to think aloud when noticing changes.
-Tasks were marked as successful if participants accurately described the changes, and incomplete otherwise.
-We analyzed task completion rates, subjective Likert-scale ratings, and their qualitative feedback.
-We also evaluated the data using the same pipeline as in our technical evaluation, since camera frames captured by BLV participants may differ due to camera aiming issues~\cite{WorldScribe, TouchScribe, gurari2018vizwiz} (see results in Section~\ref{5_blind_data}).
+During each visit, participants thought aloud as they identified changes.
+We evaluated task completion, Likert-scale ratings, and qualitative feedback, marking tasks as successful when changes were accurately described.